KYB: Business Document Verification for US Onboarding

 What is the difference between KYB and KYC in B2B onboarding?

 KYC verifies an individual's identity through government-issued ID and proof of address.
 KYB verifies a legal entity's existence, corporate structure, beneficial ownership chain, authorized representatives, and financial standing.
 The two processes require different document sets, different verification logic, and different reference registries.
-A critical mistake in B2B onboarding is treating KYB as simply an extension of the director's KYC: verifying the director's passport tells you nothing about whether the company's UBO declaration is accurate, whether the articles of association grant the signatory authority to bind the company, or whether the registered address matches an active operational premises.
+A critical mistake in B2B onboarding is treating KYB as simply an extension of the officer's KYC: verifying the officer's driver's license tells you nothing about whether the company's BOI filing is accurate, whether the articles of incorporation grant the signatory authority to bind the company, or whether the registered address matches an active operational premises.

-What documents are required for a complete KYB verification?
+What documents are required for a complete KYB verification of a US company?

-A complete KYB file covers eight document categories: the certificate of incorporation or company extract from the national registry, the articles of association in their current version, the UBO declaration cross-referenced against the national UBO register, valid identity documents for all legal representatives, a power of attorney or board resolution for any signatory who is not a registered director, the most recent annual financial statements, a current proof of registered address, and bank account details with the account holder matching the company name exactly.
-For most EU jurisdictions, the company extract must be less than 3 months old.
+A complete KYB file covers eight document categories: the Certificate of Good Standing from the Secretary of State, the articles of incorporation or certificate of formation in their current version, the beneficial ownership information report filed with FinCEN, valid identity documents for all officers and authorized signatories, a corporate resolution or power of attorney for any signatory who is not a registered officer, the most recent annual report and financial statements, a current proof of principal business address, and bank account details with the account holder matching the legal entity name exactly.
+The Certificate of Good Standing should typically be less than 90 days old.

-What are the red flags to look for when verifying business documents?
+What are the red flags to look for when verifying US business documents?

-Structural red flags include newly incorporated companies with minimum share capital and no demonstrable operational activity, opaque ownership structures with more than three layers of intermediary holding companies, nominee directors with no operational role, frequent director changes within 12 months, and circular ownership arrangements.
-Documentary red flags include address mismatches between the company extract and articles of association, overly broad corporate purpose clauses such as "consulting, trading, import-export," missing annual accounts for two or more consecutive years, and a UBO declaration that lists only the managing director for a company with multiple shareholders.
+Structural red flags include newly formed entities with minimal capitalization and no demonstrable operational activity, opaque ownership structures with more than three layers of intermediary holding companies, nominee officers with no operational role, frequent officer changes within 12 months, circular ownership arrangements, and multi-state layering without clear business justification.
+Documentary red flags include address mismatches between formation documents and annual reports, overly broad business purpose clauses such as "consulting, trading, import-export," missing annual reports for two or more consecutive years, and a BOI report that lists only the managing member for a company with multiple owners.

 How does automated KYB verification compare to manual verification in terms of cost and accuracy?

 Manual KYB verification takes 45 to 90 minutes per case and carries an error rate of 12 to 18 percent, primarily due to expired documents and missed inter-document inconsistencies.
-Automated verification reduces processing time to 3 to 8 minutes and cuts errors below 2 percent by performing real-time API queries to national company registries and UBO registers rather than relying on manual lookups.
-For a team processing 200 files per month, fully loaded annual costs drop from 90,000 to 150,000 euros for manual processing to 15,000 to 40,000 euros for an automated SaaS solution.
+Automated verification reduces processing time to 3 to 8 minutes and cuts errors below 2 percent by performing real-time queries to Secretary of State databases and FinCEN's BOI registry rather than relying on manual lookups.
+For a team processing 200 files per month, fully loaded annual costs drop from $110,000 to $180,000 for manual processing to $18,000 to $48,000 for an automated SaaS solution.